bjlaa/MyNews/README.md

 * type in `npm install` in command line in order to install the dependencies

-* type in `npm build`  and visit localhost:3000 to see the production version of the app
+* type in `npm run build`  and visit localhost:3000 to see the production version of the app